 Example: Silk deadstock material

 Eco material must have less negative effects on the environment than conventional material and is compostable, naturally biodegradable and/or recyclable (closed loop / circular).
-However, the process for converting the raw material into an eco material should be practised with a low carbon footprint, sustainable water and energy savings and without the use of harmful chemicals as required by REACH.
-In most cases, earth-friendly material is an innovative tech material developed by science.
+However, the process for converting the raw material into an eco material should be practiced with a low carbon footprint, sustainable water and energy savings and without the use of harmful chemicals as required by REACH.
+In most cases, eco material is an innovative tech material developed by science.
 Here are the options of what it can be:

 a) Natural material produced with a traditional process that supports a community and culture.